stonepros/stone/doc/radosgw/keystone.rst

 Ocata (and later)
 -----------------

-Keystone itself needs to be configured to point to the Ceph Object Gateway as an object-storage endpoint::
+Keystone itself needs to be configured to point to the Stone Object Gateway as an object-storage endpoint::

   openstack service create --name=swift \